 While many of our Sixth Form pupils move on to university, the school is proud of the wide and varied range of destinations of our leavers.
 One size does not fit all and we ensure that pupils are given the right advice for them and their next step.
 Enabling pupils to get into their university of choice, in the UK and abroad, is one route but as important is supporting pupils into apprenticeships, the Forces, the workplace or following their sporting dreams.

 Our specialist Learning Success Department supports those with educational needs such as dyslexia.
 About 20% of pupils have some form of additional need, and about 5-10% need tuition/support, usually in the form of additional lessons.

 ETHOS AND PASTORAL CARE

 The quality of the School’s pastoral care is an established and considerable strength.
-Trinity was rated Excellent for it pastoral care arrangements in the 2014 ISI integrated inspection.
+Trinity was rated Excellent for it pastoral care arrangements in our most recent ISI integrated inspection.
 We believe that, for care to be effective, it is essential that school and family work closely together – the relationship needs to be dynamic, honest and built on mutual trust and understanding.
 This approach, and the fact that Trinity provides education for girls and boys of all ages, helps to generate the School’s warm, ‘family’ atmosphere.

 Extensive sporting, cultural, charitable and leadership opportunities are available at all ages.
 We have numerous pupils who have performed and won medals, or other recognition, at national and regional level over the past five years.
 More importantly, however, we have a ‘can-do’ mindset that means all pupils find themselves enthusiastically involved in a wide range of activities from the earliest age.
 The School aims to build confidence by developing personal qualities that help to form trusting and stable relationships and encourage sound moral judgements to be made.